Galois Connections in Persistent Homology: Persistence Modules and Persistence Diagrams

-Note that there is another frequently used notion of morphism between persistence modules: natural transformations.
-Unfortunately, a natural transformation of persistence modules does not induce a relation between their persistence diagrams.
-Despite this, natural transformations are still quite useful in this setting.
+Note that there is another frequently used notion of morphism between persistence modules: natural transformations \cite{induced_matching}.
+There are two limitations with natural transformations as morphisms.
+The first is that natural transformations only exist between persistence modules defined over the same poset.
+The second is that natural transformations between persistence modules do not induce a functorial relationship between persistence diagrams~\cite[Proposition 5.10]{induced_matching}.
+On the other hand, the category of persistence modules with natural transformations as morphisms enjoys some nice properties (in particular, it is an abelian category).
 To avoid confusion with the morphisms in Definition \ref{def: cat of mods}, we use the notation $\Rightarrow$ to represent a natural transformation and $\to$ to represent a morphism.